Board of Directors

 Region 8

-• Candi Sellers, President
+- Candi Sellers, President

 Candi Sellers received her undergraduate in Elementary Education and Master’s degree in Special Education: Mild to Moderate Disabilities.
 She has taught in public, private, and homeschool settings.
-Candi is an Accredited Training Fellow with OGA, CALT-QI with ALTA, SLDS with CERI, and North Carolina licensed teacher.
+Candi is an Accredited Training Fellow with OGA, CALT-QI with ALTA, SLDS with CERI, and a North Carolina licensed teacher.
 She currently trains individuals in the Orton-Gillingham Approach, tutors individuals with learning differences, and consults with educators and families.
 Candi enjoys working with learners of all ages, providing support to families through their journey, and creating resources that can be easily implemented to support the success of students.
-As a lifelong learner herself, serving with NCIDA allows her to grow, lead, and spread awareness.
+As a lifelong learner herself, serving with IDANC allows her to grow, lead, and spread awareness.

 Share this page with your friends…